-With Instant VM Recovery, you can immediately restore different workloads as VMs to your production environment by running them directly from the compressed and deduplicated backup files.
-The supported types of backup files are listed in the Performing Instant VM Recovery of Workloads to VMware vSphere VMs and Performing Instant VM Recovery of Workloads to Hyper-V VMs sections.
+With Instant Recovery, you can immediately restore different workloads as VMs to your production environment by running them directly from the compressed and deduplicated backup files.
+The supported types of backup files are listed in the Performing Instant Recovery of Workloads to VMware vSphere VMs and Performing Instant Recovery of Workloads to Hyper-V VMs sections.

-When Instant VM Recovery is performed, Veeam Backup & Replication uses the Veeam vPower technology to mount a recovered VM image to an ESXi host directly from a compressed and deduplicated backup file.
+When Instant Recovery is performed, Veeam Backup & Replication uses the Veeam vPower technology to mount a recovered VM image to an ESXi host directly from a compressed and deduplicated backup file.
 Since there is no need to extract the VM from the backup file and copy it to production storage, you can perform restore from any restore point in a matter of minutes.

 The archived image of the VM remains in read-only state to avoid unexpected modifications.
 By default, all changes to virtual disks that take place while a restored VM is running are logged to auxiliary redo log files residing on the NFS server (backup server or backup repository).
 These changes are discarded as soon as the restored VM is removed, or merged with the original VM data when recovery is finalized.

 To improve I/O performance for a restored VM, you can redirect VM changes to a specific datastore.
 In this case, instead of using redo logs, Veeam Backup & Replication will trigger a snapshot and put it to the Veeam IR directory on the selected datastore, together with metadata files holding changes to the VM image.

 To finalize Instant Recovery, you can do one of the following: